ziwzh166/SEE_StepAnalysis/README.md

 # SEE_Step Analysis

-This repository provides two distinct methods for step detection in the SEE experimental signal, each tailored to a specific use case: low sampling frequency and high sampling frequency.
-Each method is located in its respective folder.
+This repository contains two distinct methods for step detection in Surface Electrical Stimulation (SEE) experimental signals.
+These methods are specifically designed for different use cases: low sampling frequency and high sampling frequency.
+Each method can be found in its respective folder.

 ## Repository Structure

-Each folder contains:
+Each folder in this repository includes:

-- A script for running the step detection algorithm.
+- A Jupyter notebook script that runs the step detection algorithm.
-- An example data file.
+- An example data file to demonstrate the usage of the script.
-- A trained model saved in `.keras` format.
+- A pre-trained model saved in `.keras` format.
-- The corresponding training history saved in `.pkl` format.
+- The corresponding training history of the model, saved in `.pkl` format.

 ## Requirements

-To run the scripts, ensure the following Python packages are installed in your environment:
+Before running the scripts, make sure the following Python packages are installed in your environment:

 - numpy
 - scipy